Volkov-Yartsev VYa-23

-The Volkov-Yartsev VYa-23 (Волков-Ярцев ВЯ-23) is a 23 mm autocannon, used on Soviet aircraft during World War II.
+The Volkov-Yartsev VYa-23 (Волков-Ярцев ВЯ-23) was a 23 mm autocannon, used on Soviet aircraft during World War II.

 Development

 In 1940, A.A.
 Volkov and S.A.
 Yartsev created an autocannon, called TKB-201 for the new 23 mm round.
 It was intended to be the primary weapon of the Ilyushin Il-2 ground attack aircraft.
 The original intention was to create a gun capable of penetrating German tank armour.

 Due to unavailability of Il-2, the first airborne testing was performed using a Messerschmitt Bf 110 heavy fighter sold by Germany in 1940.
 After testing on Il-2 in 1941, TKB-201 was accepted into service as VYa-23.
 A total of 64,655 VYa-23 were built.

 Description

 The VYa-23 is a gas-operated belt-fed autocannon with a rate of fire of 600 rounds per minute - a high rate of fire for the caliber at the time.
 The gun was 2.140 metres long, and weighed 68 kg.
 Its main disadvantages are powerful recoil and very abrupt functioning of the firing and reloading mechanisms which decreased service life and often caused jamming that could not be fixed in mid-air.

 According to a US intelligence report, the VYa-23 used an upscaled version of the Berezin UB mechanism.